-Aim: To evaluate predictors and safety of next-day discharge (NDD) after transfemoral transcatheter aortic valve implantation (TF-TAVI) in unselected patients receiving either balloon- or self-expanding devices.
+Aims: The aim of this study was to evaluate predictors and safety of next-day discharge (NDD) after transfemoral transcatheter aortic valve implantation (TF-TAVI) in unselected patients receiving either balloon-expandable or self-expanding devices.

-Conclusions: NDD in unselected patients after TF-TAVI using either balloon- or self-expanding devices demonstrated to be a safe strategy up to 1 year in absence of procedural complications.
-Patients with prior PPI and undergoing pre-procedural CTA had a higher chance of NDD.
+Conclusions: NDD in unselected patients after TF-TAVI using either balloon-expandable or self-expanding devices was demonstrated to be a safe strategy up to one year in the absence of procedural complications.
+Patients with prior PPI and undergoing preprocedural CTA had a higher chance of NDD.